a-shine/disaster-recovery-poc/README.md

 zonal/regional failure as many users are likely to be migrating their workloads to neighbouring zones/regions to recover from the disaster.

-This justifies the need for reservations, however, reserved GCE capacity is billed as full VMs (as the capacity, whether idle or not, is reserved for exclusive use).
+This justifies the need for reservations (guaranteed VM slots in a specific zone), however, reserved GCE capacity is billed as full VMs (as the capacity, whether idle or not, is reserved for exclusive use).
 Using reservations, hence, may be out of reach for certain businesses, making a robust DRP unachievable.

 The solution is to show how idle reserved capacity can be utilized by non-critical workloads (e.g. dev, staging, pre-production environments) and then replaced with critical workloads as part of a Disaster Recovery Plan (DRP).
-Hence, we speak of dynamic reservation utilisation.
+Hence, we speak of *dynamic* reservation utilisation.

 This process is similar to Pod priority in Kubernetes where certain workloads take precedence over others conditionally (also known as workload